apacheignite/documentation/clustering/deployment-modes.md

   "title": "Configuration"
 }
 [/block]
-Following configuration parameters for peer class loading can be optionally configured in 'IgniteConfiguration`:
+Following configuration parameters for peer class loading can be optionally configured in `IgniteConfiguration`:
 [block:parameters]
 {
   "data": {